CoVar: Confidence-Variance-Guided Pseudo-Label Selection for Semi-Supervised Learning: Methodology

 where \(L_u(D_u)\) denotes the unsupervised loss computed on the unlabeled dataset \(D_u\).
-This loss relies on pseudo-labels \(\hat{y}_{j}^{u}\) generated by the model for unlabeled samples \(x_{j}^{u}\) to provide supervisory signals.
-The coefficient \(\lambda\) serves as a balancing hyperparameter.
-Meanwhile, \(L_l(D_l)\) represents the supervised loss calculated on the labeled dataset \(D_l\), which guides the model to learn discriminative information from known classes.
+This loss uses pseudo-labels \(\hat{y}_{j}^{u}\) generated for unlabeled samples \(x_{j}^{u}\) as supervisory signals.
+The coefficient \(\lambda\) is a balancing hyperparameter.
+Meanwhile, \(L_l(D_l)\) denotes the supervised loss on the labeled dataset \(D_l\), which guides the model to learn discriminative information from labeled examples.

 where ${\mathcal{L}}(\cdot, \cdot)$ denotes the loss function, e.g., cross-entropy (CE).
-Current confidence-based heuristic pseudo-label selection methods, such as FixMatch\cite{fixmatch}, primarily employ a confidence threshold mechanism to filter pseudo-labels.
-Specifically, for each unlabeled sample $x_{j}^{u}$, the model outputs a predicted class probability distribution \( {{p}_{j}}={{f}_{\theta }}(x_{j}^{u}) \), i.e. confidence distribution.
-If the maximum probability in this distribution exceeds a predefined confidence threshold \( \tau \), the class corresponding to this maximum probability is selected as the pseudo-label $\hat{y}_{j}^{u}$; otherwise, the sample is excluded from the computation of the unsupervised loss.
+Current confidence-based pseudo-label selection methods, such as FixMatch~\citep{fixmatch}, primarily filter pseudo-labels with a confidence threshold.
+Specifically, for each unlabeled sample $x_{j}^{u}$, the model outputs a predicted class probability distribution \( {{p}_{j}}={{f}_{\theta }}(x_{j}^{u}) \), also referred to as a confidence distribution.
+If the maximum probability in this distribution exceeds a predefined confidence threshold \( \tau \), the corresponding class is selected as the pseudo-label $\hat{y}_{j}^{u}$; otherwise, the sample is excluded from the unsupervised loss.